bogeeee/restfuncs/DEVELOPMENT.md

 ```bash
 npm run build
 ```
-This compiles the /**/dist/mjs which are what's used from the browser/vite packager.
+This compiles the transformer and the /**/dist/mjs which are what's used from the browser/vite bundler.
 Then cd into the examples and `npm run dev` then.
 _eventually remove the /package-lock.json if examples still stick to old packages_

 Instead of the super slow `npm run build` from the root package, you could try *dev:fastbuild* (but does not rebuild the client for the browser) or look at `dev:playground`.
 Just try what works best.